 I started off by roughly sketching my design onto the SupaWood with a pencil.
 It really was a rough sketch at the beginning and I erased here and there until happy with the final result.
 I have included the design below for anyone who wants to make their own dandelion art triptych.
 All panels are placed together when you sketch, so that the drawing flows across all the panels.

 To create the raised or relief design I used up some paint samples that were sent to me.
-It's a thickish paint that you squeeze out, but you can substitute with a thick glue or anything that won't fall down flat and dry hard, such as silicone or acrylic sealer.
+It's a thickish paint that you squeeze out, but you can substitute with a thick glue or anything that won't fall down flat but dries hard, such as silicone or acrylic sealer.

-Although I originally spray the panels with Rust-Oleum Universal metallic - aged copper, you can see that I changed the colour.
+Although I original sprayed the panels with Rust-Oleum Universal metallic - aged copper, but in the finished project you can see that I changed the colour.
 I did this because the wall where the panels will be mounted is already a fairly dark colour and the panels just didn't stand out enough.